A roadmap to eradicating poverty beyond growth must centre Care

 • Promoting work-life balance and carers’ leave for both men and women so that families are not forced to choose between earning and caring

-In our written submission, we also provide many concrete examples, from national laws to regional strategies, that show how care systems can be built in practice at the national and the local levels.
+In our written submission, we also provide many concrete examples, from national laws to regional strategies, that show how care systems can be built in practice at both the national and local levels.
 These demonstrate that valuing and supporting care is not only possible, but transformative.

 And care systems should not be seen as costs.
 They are investments with multiple returns: